samsNelly/NBA-Web-Scraper/README.md

 # NBA Stats Scraper

-This Python script scrapes player statlines from a the ESPN using Selenium and writes the data to an Excel file.
+This Python script scrapes player statlines from the ESPN website using Selenium and writes the data to an Excel file.

 ## Setup Instructions